The Lieutenancy Role within Citizenship Ceremonies

 The Lieutenancy is proud and privileged to play a part in this important event in people’s lives and, all those involved enjoy the informal role of meeting new citizens and welcoming them to our County.

-Different arrangements apply to ceremonies that are also held in North Somerset and Bath & North East Somerset, where the Lieutenancy is not involved in those proceedings.
+Different arrangements apply to ceremonies that are also held in North Somerset and Bath and North East Somerset, where the Lieutenancy is not involved in those proceedings.